 In 1994 I won the U.S.Open Jack & Jill Championship with Tom Paderna.
 Soon after that I retired from competition due to injuries I had sustained in an earlier car accident.
 Unwilling to leave the competitive scene, I jumped at the invitation of my mentors, Annie Hirsch and Jack Carey, to start judging.
 At that time, there were not very many young, competitive judges on panels as most of them preferred to compete.
 Unbeknownst to me, Annie was grooming me to take over the position of chief judge she held at several major events because she found that chief judging means you don’t get to dance much and she wanted back into the party!
 As a result, I continued to learn and acquire more jobs at events running competitions.
 I am grateful to Phoenix’s Fourth of July Convention and Jim and Cathy Tigges for having faith in me, as that was my first major event to chief judge, and to Lance Shermoen who was a great friend and exceptional score person who taught me so much about the Relative Placement Scoring System used at swing competitions.

 In addition to winning the 1988 U.S. Open Classic Swing Dance Championship with Dominic Yin, and the 1994 U.S. Open Jack & Jill Championship with Tom Paderna, I have also been awarded several local and national awards for my contribution to swing.
-In 2004 I was inducted into the prestigious National Swing Dance Hall of Fame and in 2006 I was inducted into the California Swing Dance Hall of Fame.
-I am a former member of the World Swing Dance Council and have served on the Executive Advisory Committee of the U.S. Open.
-Currently I serve on the Board of Directors for the California Swing Dance Hall of Fame.
-I am also a founder of The Next Generation Swing Dance Club based in the SF Bay Area and have served as their Boogie by the Bay Chief Judge for several decades.
+In 2004 I was inducted into the prestigious National Swing Dance Hall of Fame, and in 2006 I was inducted into the California Swing Dance Hall of Fame.
+I am a former member of the World Swing Dance Council, and a former Board of Director for the California Swing Dance Hall of Fame.
+I am also a founder of The Next Generation Swing Dance Club based in the SF Bay Area and have served as their Boogie By the Bay Chief Judge for several decades.

 After Swing Break, I continued to champion role and skill based competitions over competitions that limited competitors’ participation based on gender.
 With the help of my daughter Samantha Buckwalter and Phoenix Jackson I created an online petition (signed by over 2000 competitors within 24 hours) requesting the governing swing organizations (World Swing Dance Council and National Association of Swing Dance Events) to change their rules to allow people to compete as either a lead or follow.
 As a result of the discussion created by the petition, the WSDC subsequently changed their rules to allow competitors to compete as either a lead or follow.
 In 2015 at a Board of Directors meeting at the US Open, I formally requested that the National Association of Swing Dance Events (NASDE) to allow individual event directors to determine if they wanted to eliminate gender restrictions in their routine divisions; at that time they decided to “take no action”.
 In 2017 Samantha took over the lead on this issue and created a compelling video to present to the NASDE Board to encourage a change.
 The issue was so important to some of the event directors that one event actually left the association when the board decided to remain gender restrictive.
 I believe it is only a matter of time before the routine divisions will also be gender neutral.